 It is relatively easy to create your own featured snippets on your site or blog by baiting Google with the following table of content display ideas:

 - keyword-rich paragraphs of up to two sentences with an image aligned beside it

 - table of information

 Any one of those ideas will give you a higher chance of landing a featured snippet in a Google search.
 Imagine the thousands or millions of amount of views your blog or site will receive when you are chosen for this selection.

 You can use this as snippet bait!

 Optimize your site for voice by implementing any or all of those strategies listed above.
 It is highly important for you to start thinking of ways to attract potential visitors who are using voice.
 Get busy and get creative!

 Comment below on your best traffic strategies I’d love to hear them and don’t forget to share on social:)

-Sign up for my FREE ultimate checklist to get mega traffic to your blog and build your online presence!
+Sign up for my FREE ultimate checklists to get the most traffic to your blog and build your online presence!